yesnik/webdev-guides/api.md

 /managed-devices?region=USA&sort=udated_at
 ```

-### 6. Use versions for API
+### 6. Add support of adding new versions of API

-We should have different versions of API if we're making any changes to them that may break clients.
+We need an ability to add new versions of API.
+Otherwise our changes may break clients.

 ```
 /api/v1/products
 /api/v2/products
 ```

 The `v1` endpoint can stay active for people who don't want to change.
 The `v2` endpoint with new features can serve those who are ready to upgrade.
 This is especially important if our API is public.

 ### 7. Send useful response